Most winters, Britain is brought to a standstill due to adverse weather conditions.

 Do you have to pay staff who are absent due to the bad weather?

-According to Robert Tice, many businesses are still struggling with the tricky decision over whether to pay staff who are absent from work through dangerous road conditions or school closures.
+According to a leading HR solicitor, many businesses are still struggling with the tricky decision over whether to pay staff who are absent from work through dangerous road conditions or school closures.
 He comments;

 “Despite last year’s problems, few employers have amended their contracts of employment to take into account this scenario, which is occurring more and more often.